stacks-network/docs/_develop/zero_to_dapp_4.md

       </tr>
       <tr>
         <td><strong>Contact Email</strong></td>
         <td>A valid email address.
-This is the email where we will send you instructions for getting your Zero to Dapp t-shirt.</td>
+This is the email where we will send you instructions for getting your Zero to DApp t-shirt.</td>
       </tr>
       <tr>
         <td><strong>Image URL</strong></td>